 Inter-integrates circuit (I2C) is the serial communication protocol.
 This protocol is effective for the sensors and modules but not for the PCB device communications.
 The bus transmits information bidirectionally between connected devices using only two wires.
 With them, you can connect up to 128 devices to the mainboard while maintaining a clear communication pathway between them.
 They are ideal for projects that require many different parts to work together (e.g., sensors, pins, expansions, and drivers).
 Also, I2C speed depends on the speed of data, the quality of the wires, and the amount of external noise.
 I2C also uses two-wire interfaces for connecting low-speed devices, live ADC converters, microcontrollers, I/O interfaces, etc.

-I2C has two lines: SCL and SDA, serial clock line, and serial data line acceptance port, respectively.
+I2C has two lines: SCL and SDA, a clock line, and a serial data line acceptance port, respectively.
 The clock line CL is for synchronizing the data transmission.
 Data bits are sent and received through SDA lines.

 The master device transmits the data and thus generates the clock signal.
 This clock signal opens the transferred device, and any address devices are considered slave devices.

 On the bus, master and slave devices, transmission and reception, do not always follow the same relationship.
 Data transfer direction depends on the time.
-The Master must address the slave before sending data to the slave if it wants to send data to the slave.
+The masters must address the slave before sending data to the slave if they want to send data to the slave.
 This will stop the data transfer.
 At the same time, the Master should address the slave if it wants to receive the data from the slave devices.
 Finally, the receiver terminates the receiving process by receiving the data sent by the slave.

 Additionally, the host generates the timing clock and completes data transfers.
 Power supply connections must also be made through pull-up resistors.
 Both lines operate at high power levels when the bus is idle.